Buying a Home in Boulder, CO

 Q:Do you offer Buyer Agency?

 Many buyers find value in exclusive representation.
+Have the agent explain what Buyer's Agency is.

 Q:Do you work in my price range?